HeZhou0715/S-Tracker/README.md

 https://solid-arcadia-302914.df.r.appspot.com/

 OR
--use command line by clone
+-use command line by clone and install our requirements.txt

 Management Commands: